browserengineering/book/book/animations.md

 left solving this to an exercise.

-You should now be able to create this animation:^[In this example, I added in a simultaneous opacity animation to demonstrate that our browser supports it.
-In addition, transforms are compatible with composited animations, but it's not implemented in our browser.
-Doing so is a lot like numeric animations, so I've left implementing it to an exercise.]
+You should now be able to create this animation:^[In this example, I added in a simultaneous opacity animation to demonstrate that our browser supports multiple animations at a time.]

 <iframe src="examples/example13-transform-transition.html" style="width:350px;height:450px">
 </iframe>